CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 ## Benchmarking

 [QAOA challenge.ipynb](https://github.com/ziweiqiu/CohortProject_2021/blob/Week2-Team1/Week2_Rydberg_Atoms/QAOA%20challenge.ipynb) includes an QAOA solution to the UD-MIS problem.
-We find that QAOA does not perform as well as quantum annealing.
+We tried different optimizers however QAOA often produces sub-optimal results.
+Overall it does not perform as well as quantum annealing.

 In [Benchmarking various algorithms.md](https://github.com/ziweiqiu/CohortProject_2021/blob/Week2-Team1/Week2_Rydberg_Atoms/Benchmarking%20Various%20Algorithms.md), we discuss the effect of varying u parameter and number of evolution steps in both simulated classical and quantum annealing.
 Next, we compare their computation performances with an approximation algorithm based on subgraph-excluding subroutine and an exact solution based on backtracking efficient search.
 As seen in the plot below, simulated annealing achieves the best overall performance in terms of both time complexity and result accuracy.